Way of the Tiger: Features

 The series featured a combat system based on unarmed fighting moves with colourful names, such as the Cobra Strike punch, or Leaping Tiger kick.
 Avenger could also choose from a list of ninja skills such as Acrobatics or Poison Needle spitting, and used a variety of appropriate weaponry, such as a garotte and shuriken.
 Luck also played in part in the form of Fate tests to see if Fate smiled on you, or turned her back.
 Avenger could also enhance his skill by using "Inner Force", similar to qi energy.

 During the series Avenger could learn new skills, such as "Shinren," a means of understanding people's intentions by observing subtle clues.

-Characters

-The books had a large number of opponents and recurring characters, both enemies and allies.
-There are also plenty of Gods with their avatars.
-See List of characters of The Way of the Tiger.

 Video games

 Two video games based on the books were released.
 The first, The Way of the Tiger, is a beat 'em up released by Gremlin Graphics for the Amstrad CPC, ZX Spectrum, MSX, Commodore 16 and Commodore 64.
 This game has Avenger fighting with staves and swords as well as utilizing unarmed combat (Avenger rarely used weapons apart from shuriken in the books).

 Way of the Tiger II: Avenger is an action-adventure made by Gremlin Graphics in 1986, for the computers Commodore 64, Amstrad CPC, ZX Spectrum and MSX.
 In the game's story, Yaemon the Grand Master of Flame has killed the player's foster-father Naijish and stolen the Scrolls of Kettsuin.
 To recover the scrolls, the player has to find enough keys to penetrate the Quench Heart Keep, and then kill each of the three guards.
 The game is viewed from top-down perspective and superficially resembles Gauntlet.